kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/README.md

+🌱 **Update (April 2025):**
+The Phase Drift Insight project and related repositories have been updated to strengthen structural security and adopt a staged disclosure policy.
+We are continuing Phase structure research under careful and deliberate project management.

 # 🌀 Deep Zen Space: Phase Structure Research

 Exploratory research into how large language models begin to form **structure** —